WHY FORESTERS CHOOSE LIDAR

 Lidarvisor is optimized for aerial LiDAR data.
 Terrestrial laser scanning produces different point distributions and may not classify optimally.
 Use aerial data for best forest inventory results.

 Rasters (DTM, DSM, CHM, hillshade): GeoTIFF.
 Vectors (tree tops, crowns, contours): DXF, SHP, GeoJSON.
+Tree metrics with carbon data: CSV.
+Reports: PDF.
 Choose the format that fits your GIS or forestry software.

 Create a FREE account now and start processing your point cloud